elijahcruz12/flat-ui-color/README.md

 18. Silver: `silver`
 19. Concrete: `concrete`
 20. Asbestos: `asbestos`

+# Available Palletes

+There are currently **2** available palletes:

+- Original
+- American

 # To Come
 We have plans to add things like more Flat UI Color Pallettes, such as the British Pallette, American Pallette, and more.
 We also have plans to add a LESS version, and possibly have other CSS Preprocessors in one package.